+*Chloe is fully sponsored!
 In addition, Nikki has completed the process of adoption, and Deepa (called *Charlotte to protect her privacy before the adoption) is now her daughter!
 Here is a photo of them together:

 *Charlotte is already learning to bear weight and stand by herself, and *Chloe is standing independently and learning to walk by herself.
-Their personalities are beginning to show as they come out of their shells around their family, and they are simply blossoming.
-In addition, all their siblings are making so much progress as well!
+Their personalities are beginning to show as they come out of their shells around their new family, and they are simply blossoming.
+In addition, all their siblings are making so much progress, as well!

 Can’t wait to see all the new experiences *Chloe and *Charlotte have ahead of them – it’s a big world out there, and Nikki and Tori are introducing them to it.
-Please keep them in your thoughts and/or prayers as the girls and their mamas go through the adjustment period that comes with getting a family.
+Please keep them in your thoughts and/or prayers as the girls and their foster mamas go through the adjustment period that comes with getting a family.
 There will be struggles and bright skies along the way, but these two new little ones are about to experience a whole new world they could never have imagined.

 An important part of SCH’s work is YOU!
 SCH relies on donations to keep running.
 Donation opportunities include child sponsorship at any cost per month, from as low as $25/month.
 Sponsorship usually costs between $300 and $500 per child, depending on complexity of needs and the city in which they live (Ongole or Hyderabad).

-*A note about names: SCH uses online nicknames for the children in order to protect their identity, per Indian governmental guidelines which state that children in care may not have identifying photos of them on the internet, as well as no identifying information such as birth name, place of origin, etc.
+*A note about names: SCH uses online nicknames for the children in order to protect their identity, per Indian government guidelines which state that children in care may not have identifying photos of them on the internet, as well as no identifying information such as birth name, place of origin, etc.